RockSoda/snake-game/README.md

-# A snake game build with React
+# Snake game

-It is hosting on http://snakegame-app.web.app/
+A snake game build with React is hosting on http://snakegame-app.web.app/